Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: Conclusions

 In the scattering of electrons with a heavy nucleus the modulations were found to be highly suppressed as a result of smaller density gradients at the probed distance scales, which strongly suppresses the intrinsic contribution to the modulation coefficients.
 On the other hand, the angle averaged cross sections for these processes with heavy nuclear targets are sensitive to non-linear effects, and we predict significant nuclear suppression factors as low as $0.5$ in the realistic EIC kinematics.

 Our results provide the first explicit predictions from the CGC EFT for the azimuthal modulations measurable at the EIC.
 To match the expected high precision of future EIC measurements, the presented leading order calculations (which do include a resummation of high energy logarithms $\as \ln 1/x$, to all orders) should be promoted to next-to-leading order (NLO) accuracy.
 Recently, there has been tremendous progress in the field towards NLO, with the photon wave function and vector meson production impact factors calculated to NLO accuracy~\cite{Lappi:2016oup,Boussarie:2016bkq,Boussarie:2016ogo,Hanninen:2017ddy,Escobedo:2019bxn,Lappi:2020ufv}.
 Similarly, the small $x$ evolution equations are available at this order in $\as$~\cite{Balitsky:2008zza,Balitsky:2013fea,Lappi:2016fmu,Lappi:2015fma,Lappi:2020srm}, and first phenomenological results have been obtained recently, e.g. for the structure functions~\cite{Beuf:2020dxl}.
 We will explore performing NLO calculations of the presented processes in future work.
+Additionally, it is important to study how the Bethe-Heitler contribution neglected in this work affects the azimuthal modulations in DVCS in a realistic EIC setting.
+It would also be interesting to compare our results to predictions based on the collinear framework of GPDs, which also incorporates DGLAP evolution.